 - Two Authors: Last Name 1 & Last Name 2

-- Six or More Authors: Name 1 et al.
+- Three or More Authors: Name 1 et al.

 You might also come across a situation where you have multiple sources with the same author.
 This might take a few unique approaches including adding both work dates.
 You might also come across websites or technical reports with no author.
 In those cases, use the name of the website or company in place of the author’s name.

-Don’t worry!
-Footnotes aren’t usually in APA formatting.
-But if they are, they’re used for copyrighted material or to provide extra information in the text.
-Rather than use the author-date format, you’ll create footnotes in APA style using superscript numbers in the text and a reference at the bottom of the page.
+Before you start to panic about formatting footnotes, they aren’t usually in APA papers.
+But if they are, footnotes are used for copyrighted material or to provide extra information in the text.
+Rather than use the author-date format, you create footnotes in APA style using superscript numbers in the text and a reference at the bottom of the page.

 No Reference Needed

-In addition to footnotes, you’ll also come across resources that only need to be cited within the text and not in the reference list at the end of the paper.
+Some sources don’t need to be cited in the reference list.
 For example, classical or religious works like the Bible don’t need to be listed in your references.
 This is also true of personal communication, like interviews.
 However, if your teacher requests it, be sure to add it to the references.

-While your paper will typically end with your references, you might also be asked to create an annotated bibliography.
-An annotated bibliography in APA style not only includes each APA citation, but also an overview of the source authority, information and value it adds to your research.
+While your paper typically ends with your references, sometimes, you are asked to create an annotated bibliography.
+An annotated bibliography in APA style not only includes each APA citation, but also an overview of the source authority, information, and value it adds to your research.

 Writing Your APA Paper